Stathis Tavlaridis

-Stathis Tavlaridis (Στάθης Ταυλαρίδης; born 25 January 1980) is a Greek former professional footballer who played as a centre-back.
-Tavlaridis has earned the nickname "Taureau" in France which means "The Bull" due to his aggressive style of play.
+Efstathios "Stathis" Tavlaridis (Στάθης Ταυλαρίδης; born 25 January 1980) is a Greek former professional footballer who played as a centre-back.
+His aggressive style of play earned him the nickname "Taureau" (The Bull) among French supporters.

 Club career

-Iraklis and England (Arsenal, Portsmouth)
+England

 Tavlaridis was born in Serres.
-He started his career at Iraklis Thessaloniki and in 2001 was transferred to Arsenal at the age of 21 for £1m.
-He never fully broke into the first team, unable to displace Sol Campbell and Kolo Touré, and spent a period on loan to Portsmouth.
-Whilst at Portsmouth he contributed four appearances as they won the First Division Championship and promotion to the Premier League.
+He started his career at Iraklis, debuting at the age of 17, and was transferred to Arsenal in 2001 for £1m.
+He never fully broke into the first team, unable to displace Sol Campbell and Kolo Touré, and was loaned to Portsmouth as a result.
+There, he made four appearances as Pompey won the First Division Championship and promotion to the Premier League.
 He made eight appearances for Arsenal, all but one of them in the League Cup.
 He made his Premier League debut in 2002–03 season against Southampton, where Arsenal rested many of their players for the upcoming FA Cup Final, also against Southampton.
-In early 2004 he was sent on a loan deal for the remainder of that season to French club Lille OSC.

 Lille

-On 29 April 2004, Tavlaridis was transferred from Arsenal to Lille OSC on a four-year contract.
+On 29 April 2004, Tavlaridis was transferred from Arsenal to Lille on a four-year contract after having been loaned there early in the year.
 In his spell with the club he continually created a great deal of interest and attention from several other teams.
 With regard to Tavlaridis's time at Lille, he has regularly featured within both Champions League and Ligue 1 games for Les Dogues.
-Of such was the first leg of a Champions League tie against AEK at the Stade Pierre-Mauroy in October 2006, of which eventually finished 3–1 to the hosts.
+His debut was in the first leg of a Champions League tie against AEK at the Stade Pierre-Mauroy in October 2006, of which eventually finished 3–1 to the hosts.

 All in all, Tavlaridis in 2011 described his spell with Lille as "the most beautiful page of his career".